khyechun/is215-esd/README.md

 ## Installation for Kong API Gateway

-Navigate the command prompt to the directory of the apigateway, kong folder
+Navigate the command prompt to the directory of the apigateway/kong folder

 ```bash
 cd apigateway/kong